 Kristin Forbes was born to be a musician.
 A distant relative of the composer Tchaikovsky, she has been playing music since she was three, when she heard a song on the radio, went to the family piano, and figured out how to play it.
 She started playing guitar in high school and in college, upon playing in her first band, realized that pursuing music was the life she had to live.

 She recorded and toured as a solo artist for years in Boston before moving to Washington, DC to play keys with The Travis Morrison Hellfighters (frontman of The Dismemberment Plan).
-It was in DC in 2005 that she met Olivia Mancini and picked up bass to play in her band, Olivia Mancini & The Mates.
+It was in DC in 2005 that she met Olivia Mancini and picked up bass to play in her band, Olivia Mancini & The Mates, which she performed in faithfully for 15 years.
 She also went on to play bass in The Andalusians, who have a 7" on DC's seminal punk label, Dischord Records.